Or: Global Warming, Meet Lysenkoism; You Two Have a Lot in Common!

 You see, the hard kernel of the Green movement consists of people who really don’t like their fellow humans very much.
 From this group’s point of view humanity is basically a cancer, and the surest way to control this pesky, invasive species is to knock it so far down that its societies collapse, and it becomes just another life form struggling to survive.
 The logical first step in in this process is to take away its energy source, i.e. fossil fuels.
 Sure, billions would die in abject misery, but the planet would be saved so it’s a fair trade.
 These people care not one little bit for you or your loved ones, they do not have your best interest at heart, and to give them what they want would be an act of historic, irreversible stupidity.

 The Green misanthropes miss the larger point, though.
 This idea that humans hold the fate of the Earth in their hands is arrogant nonsense, Exhibit A of the hubris that is characteristic of our species.
 Even at our worst we are but a minor irritant to the planet, nothing more.
-In the long run, we humans simply aren’t that important, and won’t be around for all that long.
-Because like every other species, Homo sapiens has a life span.
+In the long run, we humans simply aren’t that important.
+Because like every other species, Homo sapiens will have a life span.
 Regardless of what we do, our time will eventually come to an end.